yukikongju/LeetCodeTraining/LeetCodePython/README.md

 - [X] Sol2: [ DFS + caching ] ; [ Backtracking + caching ]
     * Best Time to Buy and Sell Stock with Cooldown
     * Target Sum
-    * Longest INcreasing Path in Matrix
+    * Longest Increasing Path in Matrix, Number of Increasing Path in a Grid, Maximum Strictly Increasing Cells in a Matrix
 - [X] Knapsack 0-1

 **Backtracking**